 This section explains the changes you'll need to make to our LocalLibrary application to get it to work on Heroku.
-While Heroku's Getting Started on Heroku with Django instructions assume you will use the Heroku client to also run your local development environment, our changes here are compatible with the existing Django development server and ways of working we've already learned.
+While Heroku's Getting Started on Heroku with Django instructions assume you will use the Heroku client to also run your local development environment, our changes are compatible with the existing Django development server and the workflows we've already learned.

 Create the file

 Procfile (no extension) in the root of your GitHub repository to declare the application's process types and entry points.
 Copy the following text into it:

 web:" tells Heroku that this is a web dyno and can be sent HTTP traffic.
 The process to start in this dyno is gunicorn, which is a popular web application server that Heroku recommends.
 We start Gunicorn using the configuration information in the module

 Gunicorn is the recommended HTTP server for use with Django on Heroku (as referenced in the Procfile above).
 It is a pure-Python HTTP server for WSGI applications that can run multiple Python concurrent processes within a single dyno (see Deploying Python applications with Gunicorn for more information).

 While we won't need Gunicorn to serve our LocalLibrary application during development, we'll install it so that it becomes part of our requirements for Heroku to set up on the remote server.